-- the ECB supervision contribution, which represents an expense of 296,516 euros. - the ACPR (Autorité de Contrôle Prudentiel et de Résolution) and the Single Resolution Board expenses, in a cumulative amount of 185,597 euros. - the fees of the special controller, rating agencies' fees, fees incurred in connection with updating the EMTN programme, fiscal agency and paying agency fees, for a cumulative total of 357,612 euros.
+- the ECB supervision contribution, which represents an expense of 34 289 euros. - the ACPR (Autorité de Contrôle Prudentiel et de Résolution) expenses in an amount of 111 134 euros. - the special controller's fees, the rating agencies' fees, fees incurred in connection with updating the EMTN programme, fiscal agency and paying agency fees, for a cumulative total of 974 596 euros.